sp00pster/theGamblignant/README.md

 Link to demo video: https://youtu.be/CdbCzhPDOyo

+Also, here is the template mod I used to create my mod: https://github.com/Gremious/StS-DefaultModBase

 # What I Learned

 Obviously, I learned how to make mods for Slay the Spire, which is something I'll probably do again in the future.
 I also gained a rudimentary understanding of